Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Proof of Theorem

-\begin{defi} In a pseudo-disk family $\F$, replacing a pseudo-disk $F$ with some $F'\subsetneq F$ such that the new family is still a pseudo-disk family, is called a \emph{shrinking} of $F$ to $F'$.
+\begin{defi} In a pseudo-disk family $\F$, replacing a pseudo-disk $F$ with some $F'\subsetneq F$ such that the new family is still a pseudo-disk family, is called a \emph{(geometric)\footnote{The word `geometric' in the definition (which we will omit in the rest of the paper) emphasizes here the difference from a similar definition (e.g., \cite{tuple}) where only $F'\cap S\subset F\cap S$ is required instead of $F'\subset F$; see also Section \ref{sec:planarsupports}.} shrinking} of $F$ to $F'$.
 If such an $F'$ already exists in $\F\setminus \{F\}$, then simply deleting $F$ from $\F$ is also called a shrinking of $F$ to $F'$.
 Given a point set $S$, such a shrinking is \emph{hypergraph preserving} on $S$ if $F'\cap S=F\cap S$.

 Applying shrinking steps to multiple members of the family $\F$ after each other is called a \emph{shrinking} of $\F$.
 A shrinking of $\F$ is \emph{hypergraph preserving} if all shrinking steps are hypergraph preserving. \end{defi}